telerik/kendo-ui-core/docs/controls/charts/data-binding.md

 ```
 #### Scatter Series

 This category of Kendo UI Charts includes the two-dimensional [Scatter](http://demos.telerik.com/kendo-ui/scatter-charts/index) and [Scatter Line](http://demos.telerik.com/kendo-ui/scatter-charts/scatter-line) series.
-The data point should be an array containing two values&mdash;X and Y, as demonstrated in the example below.
+The data point has to be an array containing two values&mdash;X and Y, as demonstrated in the example below.

 ###### Example